 And to add irony to this story, little did anyone know that I would become the mother of “three little dickens,”–ah–Dickinson’s, that is.

-To my knowledge, no one in our past or present day family has researched its Cherokee heritage.
+To my knowledge, no one in our past or present-day family has researched our Cherokee heritage.
 However, mom at 87, often looks at her arms and says that they remind her of her Grandma Susan’s; “except grandma’s skin had more of a red hue to it”.
 Mama also is the only family member alive who remembers her grandmother telling her that she was full-blooded Cherokee–a powerful detached tribe of the Iroquoian family.
-And Grandma Susan’s father, Gideon W. Morris, passed away when she was only 5.
+And Grandma Susan’s father, Gideon W. Morris, passed away when she was only five.
 So, again, immediate family information about our Cherokee heritage was not handed down from generation to generation.

-In my recent research, however, I discovered that the Cherokee Nation formerly held the mountain region of the south Alleghenies, in southwest Virginia, western North Carolina and South Carolina, north Georgia, east Tennessee, and northeast Alabama, and claiming even to the Ohio River when first they were first met by De Soto in 1540.
 Our Morris family branch hailed from Virginia and North Carolina.
+My recent research confirmed that the Cherokee Nation formerly held the mountain region of the south Alleghenies, in southwest Virginia, western North Carolina and South Carolina, north Georgia, east Tennessee, and northeast Alabama, and claiming even to the Ohio River when they were first met by De Soto in 1540.

 Cherokee wars and treaties